Prag8855/aab/content/guides/car-insurance-germany.md

 ---
 Title: How to choose car insurance in Germany
 Short_title: Car insurance
 Description: An introduction to auto insurance (Kfz-Versicherung) in Germany.
-It explains the types of insurance there are, what they cover, and how to choose one.
+It explains the types of car insurance, what they cover, and how to choose the best German car insurance.
 Date_created: 2020-08-07
 Date_updated: 2022-11-23
 ---